Culinary School Pros and Cons: How to Decide If It’s For You

 When working in a professional kitchen, your job is to execute the prep or cooking necessary to serve that predetermined menu to customers.
 While you may learn those 10 or 20 dishes quickly, your opportunity to learn more varied techniques can be limited.

-Develop Lifelong Good Habits in the Kitchen
+Develop Good Lifelong Kitchen Habits

 Speed is vital in a professional kitchen.
 This means that some cooks may learn to take shortcuts to move more quickly.